henrichg/PhoneProfilesPlus/README.md

 __[Google Play release](https://play.google.com/store/apps/details?id=sk.henrichg.phoneprofilesplus)__

-__Is not possible to install PhoneProfilesPlus from Google Play, becuse is removed by autohr from this store.__
+__Is not possible to install PhoneProfilesPlus from Google Play, because is removed by author from this store.__

 Latest version is 4.2.0.3 and will never by upgraded.
 Reason: Google restrictions: